Stewart Bell Jr. Archives

 Saturday, 10 a.m. - 2 p.m.

-Beginning Wednesday, July 8, the Reading Room of the Stewart Bell Jr. Archives will reopen to researchers.
+The Reading Room of the Stewart Bell Jr. Archives is reopen to researchers.
 For the safety of staff and researchers, and to protect our collections, we have had to make some changes to our procedures.
 Researchers will now need to make appointments to do research in the Archives.
 Currently, researchers are limited to a one hour research appointment per day.
 Research appointment times are as follows:

 John Bruce (1793-1855) was a man who spent over twenty years of his life finding ways to make an impact on his community.
 He was born in Scotland, but emigrated to the United States and settled in Winchester.
 Some people make impacts through teaching and preaching, some through caring for people’s well-being, but others find that they are best suited to improving the community through other means, as John Bruce did by overseeing various constructions.